Skip to content

 Upgrade

-Marketplace cards show a badge when a newer version is available.
-Click Upgrade; the platform repeats the install flow against the new version, runs any pending migrations, and swaps the active plugin process atomically.
+Marketplace cards show an Update badge when a newer version is available.
+Click Update; the platform repeats the install flow against the new version, records the updated package, and reports whether a server restart is required before the new code is active.

 Uninstall